arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/07.custom-container/content.md

 Here are some errors that might occur in the process of this tutorial:

-- Make sure you have followed our other tutorials that shows how to set up the [Portenta X8 out of the box](https://docs.arduino.cc/tutorials/portenta-x8/out-of-the-box)
+- Make sure you have followed our other tutorials that shows how to set up the Portenta X8 with [Out-of-the-box experience from the User Manual](https://docs.arduino.cc/tutorials/portenta-x8/user-manual#out-of-the-box-experience)
 - If you are having issues with the adb shell, don't forget to try and use `sudo` and `su`